 Field ‘srctitle’ weight of ‘2’.
 Defined in composite field ‘all’.

 The system must support the following qps against each content type and performance criteria.
-Queries against a content type have been further divided into ‘infrastructure’ queries vs. ‘user’ queries as they will likely have different performance requirements.
+Queries against a content type have been further divided into ‘navigator’ queries vs. ‘no navigator’ queries as they will likely have different performance requirements.
 Detailed below is the breakdown of the queries (and percentages of the overall query mix) for each type.

+This performance data was gathered from March 2014.
+It does include the network latency from the FAST Search Service in Dayton to FAST engine in Boston.

+Volume of Navigator vs No Navigator Searches